-- 1. Institutions shall include business indicator items of merged or acquired entities or activities in their business indicator calculation from the time of the merger or acquisition, as applicable, and shall cover the last three financial years. - 2.
-Institutions may request permission from the competent authority to exclude from the business indicator amounts related to disposed entities or activities. - 3.
-EBA shall develop draft regulatory technical standards to specify the following: - (a) how institutions shall determine the adjustments to the business indicator referred to in paragraphs 1 and 2; - (b) the conditions according to which competent authorities may grant the permission referred to in paragraph 2; - (c) the timing of the adjustments referred to in paragraph 2.
+- Institutions shall include business indicator items of merged or acquired entities or activities in their business indicator calculation from the time of the merger or acquisition, as applicable, and shall cover the last three financial years. - Institutions may request permission from the competent authority to exclude from the business indicator amounts related to disposed entities or activities . - 3.
+EBA shall develop draft regulatory technical standards to specify the following: - (a) how institutions are to determine the adjustments to the business indicator referred to in paragraphs 1 and 2; - (b) the conditions under which competent authorities are able to grant the permission referred to in paragraph 2; - (c) the timing for the adjustments referred to in paragraph 2.

 EBA shall submit those draft regulatory technical standards to the Commission by ...

-[ 18 months after entry into force of this Regulation].
+[18 months from the date of entry into force of this amending Regulation].

-Power is delegated to the Commission to supplement this Regulation by adopting the regulatory technical standards referred to in the first subparagraph in accordance with Articles 10 to 14 of Regulation (EU) No 1093/2010.
+Power is delegated to the Commission to supplement this Regulation by adopting the regulatory technical standards referred to in the first subparagraph of this paragraph in accordance with Articles 10 to 14 of Regulation (EU) No 1093/2010.
 CHAPTER 2